theodoremoreland/ProjectDashboard/README.md

 # Project Dashboard

-What began as a case study to demonstrate role alignment now functions as a project dashboard - mapping out skills, technologies, and hosted applications in an exploratory, user-friendly format.
+What began as a case study to demonstrate role alignment now functions as a project dashboard.

 _NOTE: The terms "project" and "repository" are used interchangeably throughout this document._